PyJaipur/100DaysOfCode/arnabsinha99/README.md

 * Solved the question prescribed for Leetcode.

 * Tried to improvise the code of Linear regression done yesterday on Tensorflow.

+### Day 10

+* Learnt about Anamoly detection and Gaussian distribution.

+* Tried to solve Question 4 of Codechef Long Challenge.
+Will try to code it out once I get the Algo.